Buy Acoustic Foam - For All Your Soundproof foam Needs

 Benefits of Acoustic Foam

-Briefly understanding the science of sound can help you improve and reduce it with sound proofing.
+Briefly understanding the science of sound can help you improve and reduce it with soundproofing.

 SoundFix Sound Guide – Sound Proofing Foam, Acoustic Foam Tiles & Bass Traps

-By understanding the way in which sound works in your recording room, you’ll be able to benefit the most from your acoustic foam.
+By understanding the way in which sound works in your recording room, you’ll be able to benefit the most from your acoustic products.
 The diagrams below outline such topics as reflections, reverberation, direct and indirect sound, flutter echoes and more.

 What is Direct and Indirect Sound?

 All sound that we hear is made up of a combination of direct and indirect sounds.
 Direct sound is delivered to your ear straight from the source of the sound.
 Indirect sound, on the other hand, is reflected into your ear; off a wall for example.